Cillexia/TimesTablesVisualization/README.md

 Here you can find the link to the 1 hour video animation on YouTube called:
 #### Times Tables Visualization (1 Hour) - cillexia
 🔗 Link: https://youtu.be/je3Fn_9JlNA

+# cillexia
+AnimaStringWaveLoopVINTAGE is a cillexia project created by Christian Bietsch.

+🌐 Website: www.cillexia.net

+YEAR 2022